ToshioCP/Gobject-tutorial/gfm/sec3.md

 But any object has header file and C source file as the example above has.
 And they follow the convention.
 You probably aware of the importance of the convention.
-For the further information refer to [GObject API reference](https://developer.gnome.org/gobject/stable/gtype-conventions.html).
+For the further information refer to [GObject manual, Conventions](https://developer-old.gnome.org/gobject/stable/gtype-conventions.html).

 ## Functions